prijb/run3_scouting/README.md

 Please, refer to `README` in `cpp/` for further instructions.
 Condor submission is set up in `condor/`.

-## Draft analysis code with uproot and coffea

-This is a draft of some potential analysis code, based on uproot and coffea.
-To install on the uaf, run `source bootstrap.sh` (only required once).
-Then, `./shell` will start the singularity container.

-Inside `scouting/`, run `python minimal.py`.

 ## Histograms:

 Histograms are filled by `fillHistosScouting.py`, and written in a ROOT output file.